- What is technical analysis?

 There are certain laws on the market.
 This means that the rules whch used to work in the past will probably work in future and at present.
 Analysis of historical data allows for carrying out not only technical, but also statistical analysis.
 Basing on the gathered and analyzed statistics of the previous timeframe, market behaviour may be forecast with some certainty.
 And though the market may change and has its peculiarities at certain times, in general the laws do work.

-Trend and its types
+Trend and its types in technical analysis

 As a famous market saying goes, trend is your friend.
 In technical analysis we single out 3 types of trends: an uptrend, a downtrend and a flat.